rubieluo/quadruped/README.md

 I like spot from boston dynamics so i made one with hobby components

-read the write-up to find my research and implementation
+download + read the write-up to find my research and implementation